Tag Archive for: greek basketball

 George played in various recreational leagues well into his 60’s.
 Very few loved the game or were a more devoted hard-court junkie than George.
 If there were a game being played, chances are George was behind it or out front.
 You always got the sense of action with George around.

-In the early 2000’s, the NBA tinkered with its rules and brought in George to officiate practices and better acquaint players with rules philosophy.
-Two of George’s closest friends were former Chicago Bulls center Dave Corzine and former DePaul University star Joe Ponsetto, both local area products who played with George in various tournaments and leagues.
+In the early 2000’s, the NBA tinkered with its rules and the Chicago Bulls brought in George to officiate practices and better acquaint players with rules philosophy.
+Two of George’s closest friends were former Bulls center Dave Corzine and Joe Ponsetto, former chief of Special Prosecutions for the Illinois Attorney General’s office.
+Both men were DePaul University basketball stars and local area products who played with George in various tournaments and leagues.

 In his private life, George was married to first wife Mary Jane and the two produced two children, daughter Nicole and son Tom.
 George later married Bonnie, a former world-class martial artist, and the two were inseparable throughout the remainder of his days.